Transport properties of hybrid single-bilayer graphene interfaces in magnetic field: RESULTS AND DISCUSSION

 Fig. \ref{DPTZZ2} displays the density plots for the ZZ2 case.
 There are two important differences with respect to the ZZ1 case, see Fig. \ref{DPTZZ1}.
 First, for the energy region $E<\gamma_1$ the transmission is more important, with an obvious difference in the contrast of the spatial resonances.
-We note too that the transmission with respect to $d$ is more similar to the $ZZ1$ case, but both results indicate strong confinement at the ZZ1 boundary.
+We note too that the transmission with respect to $d$ is more similar to the $ZZ1$ case, but both results indicate strong confinement at the ZZ1 boundary. {In Fig. \ref{TEZZI}, we present the conductance as a function of the Fermi energy $E$.
+In the analysis conducted for ZZ1 and ZZ2, intriguing trends emerge.
+Notably, the blue line, corresponding to $B=0.1$ T, exhibits a prominent peak, suggesting an enhanced conductance in ZZ1 compared to ZZ2.
+On the other hand, for both ZZ1 and ZZ2, the black and magenta lines representing $B=0.2$~T and $B=0.3$~T, respectively, show a clear convergence towards zero with increasing Fermi energy.
+These findings indicate that higher magnetic fields lead to a rapid decrease in conductance for both ZZ1 and ZZ2.
+This suggests a significant influence of the magnetic field strength on the conductance behavior in both regions, leading to distinctly different conductive properties between ZZ1 and ZZ2.}